santirodriguezaffonso/santirodriguezaffonso/README.md

 ## Profile_
-An iOS developer in process and amateur rugby player, what a mix! 🤪.
+Legal Analyst transitioned into iOS Developer.
 I consider myself a person who is always looking for new knowledge.
-Asking to people about issues and solutions.
+Asking people about issues and solutions –critical & analytical thinking–.
 Strongly principled and always trying to be more intellectually honest than yesterday.
-Finally, I think I’m a passionate about tech.
+Finally, I think I’m passionate about tech.

 ## AboutMe_